Help Turtles In Summer

 Wood Turtle – 4 to 12 oval-shaped eggs, 60 to 90 days.

-(9) ACCIDENTALLY HOOKED A TURTLE: If you accidentally hook a turtle, please do not cut the line!
+(9) ACCIDENTALLY HOOKED A TURTLE: If you accidentally hook a turtle,do not cut the line!

-A fishing hook left intact could affect a turtle's ability to forage for food and go about their routine activities.
-If a hook were to be swallowed it could get lodged in the turtle's throat or gastrointestinal tract.
-This would be especially agonizing for a turtle and prove fatal.
+A fishing hook left intact could affect a turtle's ability to forage for food and perform routine activities.
+If a hook were to be swallowed, it could get lodged in the Turtle's throat or gastrointestinal tract.
+This would be incredibly agonizing for a turtle and prove fatal.
 Turtles sometimes get hooks embedded in their shell, a joint, bone or muscle, legs, an eye, and head.
-Untreated external and internal injuries, malnourishment, and/or infections can lead to a sickly, diseased turtle, affecting bodily functions, reproductive capabilities, and in some cases the health of other turtles and the body of water.
+Untreated external and internal injuries, malnourishment, and infections can lead to a sickly, diseased turtle, affecting bodily functions, reproductive capabilities, and, in some cases, the health of other turtles and the body of water.

 Turtle Hooked On Your Fishing Line?
 Here's What To Do

-POINT TO NOTE: Mid-August through to mid-October is typically when turtle hatchlings emerge from their nest.
+POINT TO NOTE: Mid-August through mid-October is typically when turtle hatchlings emerge from their nest.

-(10) REPORT TURTLE SIGHTINGS: Officially reporting hatchling, juvenile, or adult turtle sightings dead or alive is very important!
+(10) REPORT TURTLE SIGHTINGS: Officially reporting hatchling, juvenile, or adult turtle sightings, dead or alive, is very important!
 This enables conservation agencies and wildlife conservation organizations involved in species-at-risk studies to identify and better understand the distribution of the various turtle species and the factors that affect their activities.
-With access to this type of data and research, they can identify areas that would most benefit from the installation of permanent mitigation measures such as underpasses and fencing as well as assess the suitability of pre-existing culverts that could be reworked to serve as an effective mitigation site.
-Having this data also helps with efforts to convince the respective governments to implement mitigation measures such as exclusion fencing, eco passages, and alternate nesting sites.
+With access to this data and research, they can identify areas that would most benefit from installing permanent mitigation measures, such as underpasses and fencing, and assess the suitability of pre-existing culverts that could be reworked to serve as an effective mitigation site.
+This data also helps convince governments to implement mitigation measures such as exclusion fencing, eco passages, and alternate nesting sites.

-If you are not already reporting turtle sightings please check out the various citizen science programs listed below alphabetically to acquaint yourself with the kind of information you will need to supply.
-Photo documentation is always recommended to substantiate your sighting and the type of turtle.
-Note: If taking a photo of a turtle you will be assisting across a road please ensure your safety by taking a photo of the turtle 'after' you have moved the turtle off the road and you are both safe as far over on the shoulder as possible and out of harm's way.
-Reporting sightings is free and each program is particularly user friendly.
+If you still need to report turtle sightings, please check out the various citizen science programs listed below alphabetically to acquaint yourself with the kind of information you will need to supply.
+Photo documentation is always recommended to substantiate your sighting and the type of Turtle.
+Note: If taking a photo of a turtle you will be assisting across a road, please ensure your safety by taking a photo of the turtle 'after' you have moved the Turtle off the road and you are both safe as far over on the shoulder as possible and out of harm's way.
+Reporting sightings is free, and each program is exceptionally user-friendly.

-Ontario Turtle Tally – This is a fun, easy turtle monitoring project for people of all ages through the Toronto Zoo's Adopt-A-Pond Wetlands Conservation Program.
+Ontario Turtle Tally: This is a fun, easy turtle monitoring project for people of all ages through the Toronto Zoo's Adopt-A-Pond Wetlands Conservation Program.
 It's a great activity for schools, families, cottagers, and community and naturalist groups across the province.
 Report your turtle sightings by entering your observations into the online database.
-The purpose is to collect, record and store location and species information on Ontario turtles, including species at risk. https://report.adoptapond.ca/
+The purpose is to collect, record, and store location and species information on Ontario turtles, including at-risk species. https://report.adoptapond.ca/

-Southern Ontario At Risk Reptiles (SOARR) - There is a new, quick way to report sightings of turtles and snakes in southwestern Ontario.
-Just submit a Upper Thames River Conservation Authority (UTRCA) Turtle Reporting Form online (see attached link) to report a turtle nest with eggs, a turtle nest without visible eggs, and other concerns regarding turtle health and safety.in southwestern Ontario.
+Southern Ontario At Risk Reptiles (SOARR): There is a new, quick way to report sightings of turtles and snakes in southwestern Ontario.
+Just submit an Upper Thames River Conservation Authority (UTRCA) Turtle Reporting Form online (see attached link) to report a turtle nest with eggs, a turtle nest without visible eggs, and other concerns regarding turtle health and safety. in southwestern Ontario.
 Your report will go directly to Scott Gillingwater, Species at Risk Biologist with the UTRCA and the Southern Ontario At Risk Reptiles (SOARR) team.
 UTRCA Turtle Reporting Form

 https://thamesriver.on.ca/report-turtle-and-snake-sightings-online/

-Turtle Guardians – The Turtle Guardians citizen science and recovery program is designed with kids in mind, adults will equally enjoy these features.
+Turtle Guardians: The Turtle Guardians citizen science and recovery program is designed with kids in mind, and adults will enjoy these features equally.
 Report turtle sightings and track how many you helped.
 Pass the turtle test to get your ID card.
 For anyone preferring not to report through a mobile device, they have an Online Sighting Report Form.
-You will also be asked if you would like your sighting information sent to government agencies. https://www.turtleguardians.com/sighting-report-form/
+You will also be asked if you want your sighting information sent to government agencies.

-Note: A point to mention that some people may not be aware of is that if you find an injured turtle and the turtle is admitted to the Ontario Turtle Conservation Centre (OTCC) you 'do not need to report that turtle' to a citizen science programs such as iNaturalist, Ontario Turtle Tally, NHIC or Turtle Guardians.
-The OTCC officially reports every turtle admitted to the Natural Heritage Information Centre (NHIC).
-If you do report the turtle encounter/sighting this would be a duplicate reported sighting and contributes to skewing data for the year and regions turtles are located.
+Note: A point to mention that some people may not be aware of is that if you find an injured turtle and the Turtle is admitted to the Ontario Turtle Conservation Centre (OTCC), you 'do not need to report that turtle' to a citizen science programs such as iNaturalist, Ontario Turtle Tally, NHIC or Turtle Guardians.
+The OTCC officially reports every Turtle admitted to the Natural Heritage Information Centre (NHIC).
+If you report the turtle encounter/sighting, this would be a duplicate reported sighting and contribute to skewing data for the year and regions where turtles are located.

-To make the most of all your turtle encounters including turtles admitted to OTCC please share this information with local conservation organizations involved in nest protection, interim mitigation measures such as awareness signage, and permanent mitigation measures like assessing and implementing underpasses.
-Be sure the organization is made aware the information you are sharing will be officially reported by the OTCC.
+To make the most of all your turtle encounters, including turtles admitted to OTCC, please share this information with local conservation organizations involved in nest protection, interim mitigation measures such as awareness signage, and permanent mitigation measures like assessing and implementing underpasses.
+Be sure the organization knows that the OTCC will officially report the information you share.

-If you have any turtle-related matters do not hesitate to contact Think Turtle Conservation Initiative at 647-606-9537 (phone/text) or send an e-mail to thinkturtle@yahoo.com.
-For additional information about helping turtles check out our website at www.thinkturtle.ca, follow us on Facebook, and/or read our WordPress Blog posts.
+If you have any turtle-related matters, do not hesitate to contact Think Turtle Conservation Initiative at 647-606-9537 (phone/text) or email thinkturtle@yahoo.com.
+For additional information about helping turtles, follow us on Facebook.

 Copyright © 2024 Think Turtle Conservation Initiative - All Rights Reserved.